mlcruz/articleFormatter/README.md

 ### FAQ:

-1)Error :Unexpected token at index $Offset$ => Something is badly formated.
+1. Error :Unexpected token at index $Offset$ => Something is badly formated.
 Use notepad++ or something similar and goto to the reported character offset and fix the erro

 ### Implementation: